 What is the 5 function of a battery

-A battery serves several critical functions in a vehicle and other applications.
-Here are five primary functions of a battery:
+A battery performs several functions in a vehicle or other purposes.
+Below are five such functions of a battery:

 1. Powering the Starter Motor